How do I set up a SSH key to connect to Technology Solutions managed servers?

 where to set key length

 7. Save your new key using OpenSSH Key format.
-On newer versions of SecureCRT select Legacy Format.
+On newer versions of SecureCRT select OpenSSH Key format (legacy).
 Take note of the filename of your new key as well as the public key filename.

 8. Newer versions of SecureCRT create the .pub file incorrectly so that you can't add it to SecureCRT.
 You will need to edit the .pub file with Notepad and replace YIKES! with RSA in two places.